mouseless/baked/docs/architecture/README.md

 # Architecture

-DO's architectural core is designed to allow us to build software with any architectural style.
+Baked has an architectural core that is designed to allow us to build software with any architectural style.
 Core idea is to enable a good separation of concerns without causing any repetitive work.
-To achieve this DO breaks down an application into following components: domain objects, layers and features.
+To achieve this Baked breaks down an application into following components: domain objects, layers and features.

-> [!NOTE]
->
-> DO is inspired by [Clean Architecture][], but it has its own approach to the
-> concept.

-Let's dive into each type of software component to have a better understanding of how DO is structured.
+Let's dive into each type of software component to have a better understanding of how Baked is structured.

 ## Domain Objects